astropy/astropy-APEs/APE2.rst

 Release scheduling and LTS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-These issues were discussed in the 2013 Coordination Meeting, and the following proposal represents a consensus from that meeting on the solution.
+These issues were discussed in the 2013 Coordination Meeting, and the following proposal represents a consensus from that meeting on the solution, with some modifications based on community feedback after the meeting.
 Starting with the version after v0.3, Astropy will have a feature release every six months.
 Releases between feature releases will only contain bugfixes, not new features.
 (See the "Releases and backwards compatibility" section below for more